brycewray/hugo-site/content/posts/2023/02/twitter-kills-free-access-apis/index.md

 <!--more-->

-A tweet thread issued overnight (U.S. time) from the [@TwitterDev account](https://twitter.com/TwitterDev) made the disclosure:
+A tweet thread issued overnight (U.S. time) from the Twitter Developers account made the disclosure:

 > Starting February 9, we will no longer support free access to the Twitter API, both v2 and v1.1.
 A paid basic tier will be available instead 🧵
 >